-Starting from Tao Dan park, we drove along Truong Dinh street to Vo Van Tan crossroads, then turned into Turtle lake.
-Afterwards we took around Cong Xa Paris Square and went to Independence Palace…There we could see what’s it like living in Saigon.
+Starting from Tao Dan park, we drove along Truong Dinh street to Vo Van Tan crossroads, then turned into Turtle Lake.
+Afterwards, we took around Cong Xa Paris Square and went to Independence Palace…There we could see what’s it like living in Saigon.
 You could find what a beautiful “Saigon on shoulder poles”.

 A foreign visitor took photos at a street food shoulder pole

 It’s a small piece of the colorful Saigon paintings.
 It isn’t the modern or luxury pieces but the quiet and particular part.
-That’s the normal life style inside the city.
+That’s the normal lifestyle inside the city.

 Street food shoulder pole is familiar with Saigon people throughout many years.
 Nowadays it has become a special thing that makes travelers curious.
-In small area of District 1 and District 3, we could count more than 100 vendors who earned money using shoulder poles.
+In a small area of District 1 and District 3, we could count more than 100 vendors who earned money using shoulder poles.
 A shoulder pole, also called a carrying pole, is a yoke of wood or bamboo, used by people to carry a load.
-The vendors put their goods in two baskets from each ends of the yoke.
+The vendors put their goods in two baskets from each end of the yoke.

 Turned into Pham Ngoc Thach street, we met a young woman from South Vietnam with her shoulder pole.
 The baskets were covered by plastic wrap carefully to protect the foods from the street dust.
-In a tight space of one basket, she could mix the ingredients and baked the cake on a small charcoal which defended by carton.
-The ready cakes were put in other basket.
+In a tight space of one basket, she could mix the ingredients and baked the cake on a small charcoal oven which defended by a carton.
+The ready cakes were put in another basket.

 At Bach Dang park, where many travelers stopped for relaxing and sampling Saigon street food, there were lots of shoulder pole vendors.
-Old and young vendors carried the poles with street foods around the park, so that the buyers could easily pick the food.
-Everyday the feet of a shoulder pole vendor has walked countless kilometers of Saigon streets.
+Old and young vendors carried the poles with street foods around the park so that the buyers could easily pick the food.
+Every day the feet of a shoulder pole vendor has walked countless kilometers of Saigon streets.

-Mrs. Tin – 67 years old from North Vietnam told us that she had been use shoulder pole to earn money for 8 years around Le Loi street.
+Mrs. Tin – 67 years old from North Vietnam told us that she had been used shoulder pole to earn money for 8 years around Le Loi street.
 In a flower loose-fitting blouse (ao ba ba), this old woman baked a kind of Vietnamese cake that attracted many travelers.
 Next to her were a fruit shoulder pole of a young woman who is looking over the streets.

 In the morning or evening, on rainy or sunny day, Saigon streets are marked by shoulder poles of people from different regions of the country, has become a unique part of Saigon.
 It has been said that it isn’t hard to live in Saigon if you work hard.
 With the carrying pole on shoulders, the vendor has turned it into a “store”.
 The reason is very simple, they haven’t enough money to open a real store.
-Everyday these woman continue their journey through Saigon streets under the sun and the rain, sell cheap things or street foods to earn money and feed their children.
+Every day these women continue their journey through Saigon streets under the sun and the rain, sell cheap things or street foods to earn money and feed their children.

 American writer E.Shillue wrote: “A vendor carries on her shoulder the most romantic thing in the East – a shoulder pole”. (quoted from Country, published by University of Massachusetts Press in 1997).
-In the subconscious mind of the Vietnamese people, the image of the shoulder pole evokes the the silent suffering, courage, tolerance and sacrifice of the wives and mothers in Vietnam.
+In the subconscious mind of the Vietnamese people, the image of the shoulder pole evokes the silent suffering, courage, tolerance, and sacrifice of the wives and mothers in Vietnam.
 It’s an image etched in the memories of many people and a symbol of cultural identity which is iconic among foreigners.